Healthy Homes Assessment Moera

 Insulation Moera

-Insulation requirements to be in compliance with the R-values required for your area
+Insulation requirements to be in compliance with the R-values for your area

-• Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 in the underfloor, 1.3
+• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 in the underfloor, 1.3

-• Zone 2 – all area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – all of the North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 (underfloor R 1.3

-Learn more about this Healthy Homes insulation standard.
+Learn more about this Healthy Homes insulation quality.

 Moera Moisture Ingress & Drainage

-Check out the complete details of the Healthy Homes moisture ingress and drainage quality.
+See the full details of The Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection